Insights for bringing privacy challenges down to earth.

 Introduction to Privacy XChange Forum and Welcome

 With the right preparation, organizations can shield themselves from the impact of ransomware.
-A real world case study and best practices.
+Learn from a real-world case study and best practices from CyberScout’s experts.

-Cyberbullying has created a new category of risk, with parents held accountable for their children’s actions.
-Awareness and prevention are critical to helping students stop bullying and cyberbullying.
+Cyber bullying has created a new category of risk for families—and insurers.
+Parents may now be held accountable for their children’s actions.
+Awareness and proactive measures are critical.

-For the second year, CyberScout and the Identity Theft Resource Center award a scholarship to a Girl Scout for her efforts learning about Mobile Privacy.
+For a second year, CyberScout and the Identity Theft Resource Center award a scholarship to a Girl Scout for her efforts learning about Mobile Privacy.

 Find out about the latest hacks and counter-hacks, ranging from Minecraft hacking markets to black box voting, phishing and breaking into the cloud.

 Regulations that protect consumer privacy vary widely around the world, posing challenges to global organizations.
-In this session, global privacy experts discuss the impact of regulation.
+Global privacy experts discuss the impact of regulation.

 October 24, 2017